xabaras/ViewPagerIndicator/README.md

 ##### pagerIndicatorDrawable #####
 Defines the indicator item drawable resource.

-Overrides the "defaultIndicatorTheme" setting sonyou should provide a proper drawable.
+This attribute overrides the "defaultIndicatorTheme" setting so you should provide a proper drawable.

-You should define a selector drawable handling the default and checked status of the item. e.g.
+You should define a selector drawable handling the default and checked status of the item.

+e.g.
 ```xml
 <selector xmlns:android="http://schemas.android.com/apk/res/android">